avall/CoinTrack/README.md

 History View

 #### Dependencies:
-Make sure to install `jq` Version 1.6.1 and above tested, and `gawk` in order for coinTrak to work.
+You need `jq` Version 1.6 or above, and `gawk` installed in order for coinTrack to work.
 You also might need a free API Key form Cryptocompare (https://min-api.cryptocompare.com/), but it seems to work without it at the moment.

 #### How to Install: